-The application to the DBS shall be processed through the Thirty-one Eight Disclosure service.
-Application should be made via the designated Lead Recruiter.
+The application to the DBS shall be processed through the Thirty-one Eight Disclosure service, or the Government update service.
+Application should be made via the designated Lead Recruiter and/or the designated Recruiter.
 If a past conviction or caution is revealed, Thirty-one Eight will inform the Diocesan Safeguarding Adviser, who will liaise with the Lead Recruiter.

-A person must not take up the duties of the work concerned, whether paid or voluntary, until the DBS check has been satisfactorily cleared.
+A person must not take up the duties of the work concerned, whether paid or voluntary, until all paperwork is complete, and the DBS check has been satisfactorily cleared.
+In accordance with the Church of England directive, all paperwork has to be kept for 75 years, either in paper form or electronically.